This post may contain affiliate links. Read my disclosure policy.

-- Cook the potatoes in a pot of generously salted, boiling water, until the potatoes are just tender.
-Don't overcook.
-You don't want mashed potatoes!
+- Cook the potatoes in a pot of generously salted, boiling water, until the potatoes are just fork-tender.
+Don't overcook or you will end up with mashed potatoes!

 - Drain the potatoes, and allow them to cool for about 15 minutes.
-Cut the potatoes into bite sized dice, and allow them to cool for another 15 minutes.
+Cut the potatoes into bite sized pieces, about 1/2-inch, and allow them to cool for another 15 minutes.

-- Toss the diced potatoes with the oil, dill, and onion and garlic salt.
+- Preheat the oven to 375°F. Coat a 2-3 quart casserole dish with oil or cooking spray.
+Toss the diced potatoes with the oil, dill, and onion and garlic salt.